nodino/video_timecut/README.md

 Cut video file into multiples subclips according to timecodes in and out stored in a csv file Made by A.Mansat with Chat GPT 4.0

-timecode format: MM:SS/FPS 50
+timecode format: MM:SS/FPS 50.

-change source code for time convertion
+Chhange source code for time convertion: def time_to_seconds(time_str, fps=50):#change fps value here according to your video file framerate

 Add 1 seconde before and after via checkbox if needed